Internship Director Dr. Michael Dillon

 Q: How do I go about applying for an internship?

-A: Visit the Media department website.
-All of the information and paperwork you need is there.
+A: Visit our website - all of the information and paperwork you need is there.

 Q: How do I register for internship credit?

-A: All internships are "permission of instructor," meaning you must meet personally with Internship Director Dr. Mike Dillon (email@example.com) to go over your application before you will be allowed to register.
-Over the summer break, you can meet with Department Chair Mr. James Vota (firstname.lastname@example.org).
-It is important that you receive departmental approval and register prior to beginning any work you hope to claim for internship credit.
+A: All internships are "permission of instructor," meaning you need to review your application with Internship director Dr. Mike Dillon (in person or over Zoom) before it can be formally approved and you can register for credit.
+It is important you receive departmental approval and register prior to beginning any work you hope to claim for internship credit.
 The university's drop-add period applies to internships.

-Q: How many hours must I work to receive credit?
+Q: How many hours must I work to receive 3 credits?

 A: 60 hours = 1 credit.
 120 hours = 2 credits.
 180 hours = 3 credits